a8espinoza/Automated-File-Organization/README.md

 -  you may edit the saved_data.JSON file directy to change both the output groups and the input directory.
 To do this, you can reference both default_saved_data and personal_saved_data to get an idea of how to fill in saved_data

+## Download instructions:

+To use this organization tool, download and extract the zip file onto the desktop or whereever you keep your programs.
+Then, run the file named organizationScript.exe and follow the instructions above